Airbnb launches Adventures, its foray into extreme tours

 Airbnb is going up against some big players, though most are on the softer side of adventure.
 Expedia has offered tours and activities on its platform for years.
 In 2014, TripAdvisor bought activity-booking platform Viator and peer-to-peer tour marketplace Tripbod.
 Venture capitalists are also keen on tours these days.
 Klook, a Hong Kong-based marketplace for travel activities, announced a funding raise of $425 million in April; Berlin-based tour booker GetYourGuide is rumored to be raising a $565 million round.

 They’re all tracking growing interest in adventure, especially among millennials, who are becoming increasingly sophisticated in their travels.
 “When people begin traveling, they want to be on a bus together and see the sites,” says Shannon Stowell, CEO of ATTA.
 “Now, that they’ve done that, the world is their oyster.”
 Social media also plays a role, says Casey Hanisko, president of the ATTA.
-Instagram not only introduces people to what they’re friends are doing, but inspires them to discover new experiences—and be the first to post about them.
+Instagram not only introduces people to what their friends are doing, but inspires them to discover new experiences—and be the first to post about them.

 The adventure industry has also undergone something of a makeover in recent years, making it more approachable.
 The word “adventure” used to be associated with skydiving and cliff jumping.
 Now it refers to hikes, food tours, and yoga retreats under the umbrella of cultural immersion.

 Even with this softening of adventure, coordinating weeklong treks is complex, especially when it comes to safety.
-Even if the guide is adept, practiced, and has the necessary license, experiences can go awry.
+Even if the guide is adept and practiced and has the necessary license, experiences can go awry.
 On Easter Sunday this year, suicide bombings roiled the Sri Lankan capital of Colombo, a county where tourism accounts for $4.4 billion of the GDP, according to Reuters.
 Nearly 300 people died; 37 were tourists.

 Australia-based Intrepid Adventures, a leading adventure company that has been in the adventure tours business for 30 years, had 282 travelers in the country at the time of the attack.
 CEO James Thornton says that because the company has offices on the ground in Sri Lanka and a team in the area, it was able to quickly track everyone down, move them to safety, and inform their families.
 “It’s difficult to do, it’s physical—you have to have on-the-ground expertise,” says Thornton.